0xxon/hardware-offloading/Readme.md

 The next project is more complex, complete and involve a C sandbox and a controller running on the host

-* `countReport` is the main project; it contains statistic advertisements for the traffic observed, syn offloading and splitting on the virtual interfaces
+* `countReport` is the main project; it contains statistic advertisements for the traffic observed, syn offloading and splitting on the virtual interfaces.
+To compile the controller you need to put the `sdk6_rte.thrift` file from the Netronome sdk into the `p4/countReport/controller` directory.